juanlao7/protopipe_web/basics.md

 These parameters have a **huge** effect on the performance of the model and it is not trivial to assign them a value, since it usually depends on the intrinsic properties of the data that is used for training.

-Although there is a lot of literature about how to choose the right values, in most cases **it is impossible to predict the final behavior of the model without actual experimentation**, so the common approach is to find the right values by performing actual experiments.
+Although there is a lot of literature about how to choose the right values, in most cases **it is unfeasible to predict the final behavior of the model**, so the common approach is to find the optimum by actual experimentation.

 At this point there are different strategies that can be followed: